Circle of Life

 Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities.
 They will then imagine how this will affect how people live in these areas.
 The children will be given the opportunity to sample staple African foods such as couscous, rice, yam and mango.

 The children will discover how the Savannah plants and animals have adapted in order to survive the very dry conditions of central Africa.
-They will study and recreate authentic tribal artwork, and design and produce their own tribal masks and clay pots.
+They will study and recreate African sunsets by blending colours together.
 In Literacy the children will be writing African myths and creating persuasive booklets to encourage others to visit the beautiful and mysterious African National Parks.

 RE and PSHE themes covered in this topic include the circle of life; looking at stages of development from birth to death, the importance of family and friendship and how our own actions affect others.